Avoid Online Classifieds Scams

 9. Don't give out personal information.
 When you sell online, don’t include any personal information (name, address, phone number) in your public listing.
 No one needs to know anything about you unless they’re buying whatever you’re selling.
 Then, after you’ve agreed to the transaction, it’s unlikely that you’ll need to share more than your phone number.

 - For extra protection, create a free disposable phone number using Google Voice: https://voice.google.com.
-When conducting business on Craigslist, there are some circumstances where you may need to give out your phone number.
+When conducting business online, there are some circumstances where you may need to give out your phone number.
 Sign up for Gmail and get a free Google Voice number, which you can use to forward calls to your cell phone or land line.
-You’ll be able to give this secondary number to someone you meet on Craigslist without revealing your primary contact info.
+You’ll be able to give this secondary number to someone you meet online without revealing your primary contact info.
 Then, if something goes wrong, you’ll be able to block them or just drop the Google number.
 It’s an easy way to protect your privacy and your existing phone lines.

 - Never invite the buyer to your home unless it’s absolutely necessary.
 If they need to come to your home to pick up a large piece of furniture, for example, move the furniture to your front lawn or open garage and don’t let them inside.
 Make sure you’re not home alone and tell your neighbors you’re expecting a buyer.